 The bottom line is having a cellphone and a mobile plan is all that is needed for a player to use Boku.
 This mobile billing-based payment solution gives casino players the chance to make smaller deposits whose value is then added to their mobile bills at the end of the month.
 In its essence, paying with Boku is the same as being charged by your mobile network operator for making a call.

 Boku can also be used by players who use prepaid mobile plans.
 In their case, the deposited sum will be deducted from their available prepaid balance if said balance is sufficient to cover the money transfer.
 Many small-scale online gamblers would prefer Boku over other available banking options because there are no costs associated with these mobile billing transactions.

 Depositing to Online Casinos

-When you are ready to make a deposit, go to cashier page and select the ‘Pay by mobile’ option.
-You will be transferred to Boku’s website, where you will have to submit your phone number and confirm the sum you wish to deposit.
-You will be sent a text message to which you will have to reply with “Y” to confirm the transaction.
+When you are ready to make a deposit, go to cashier page and select the ‘Pay by mobile’ option from the list of available deposit options.
+You will be transferred to Boku’s platform, where you have to submit your mobile phone number and confirm the sum you wish to deposit.
+You will be sent a text message to which you must reply with “Y” (short for “Yes”) to confirm the transaction.

 Withdrawing from Online Casinos

 As straightforward as it is, Boku falls flat in one respect and it has to do with withdrawals.
 The system is designed to process payments one way only, which is to be expected since the only way for you to receive your winnings with this method would be for the casino to credit them to your mobile balance and we all know this is impossible.